 General Care for Lotus

-Soil: The plants grow best in a soil that is a mixture of clay and river soil or any garden soil.
+Soil: The plants grow best in soil that is a mixture of clay and river soil or any garden soil.
 The clay soil can be mixed or topped with any potting soil or garden soil

 Light: They prefer bright direct sunlight.
 Cannot survive cold conditions

-Watering: They are aquatic and require to be present inside water with a minimum height of 20-30 cm above the soil bed.
+Watering: They are aquatic and require to be present inside the water with a minimum height of 20-30 cm above the soil bed.
 They cannot withstand very cold conditions and therefore the water should be warm.

 Pruning: The plants spread very fast.
 The excess growth can be pruned or removed to prevent the spread of the plants.
 The leaves can be cut down to provide proper aeration.
 Dense growth can cause diseases.
 The yellow leaves and stems can be removed to have a healthy plant.

 Fertilizer: They can be fed with any liquid fertilizer rich in nitrogen and sulfur.
 The plants grow vigorously hence twice the amount of fertilizer can be added for proper growth.